dibrale/ceruleus/README.md

 ## Parameters and Usage

+*Note that a GUI for this software is currently in development, so some of the usage has changed.
+Documentation will be updated once GUI-related changes are more stable.
+Thank you for your patience, and please don't hesitate to ask me any questions if you do wish to try out this project in the meantime!*

 Edit the params.json file before running Ceruleus to reflect your setup, with particular attention to `CUDA_VISIBLE_DEVICES`, `char_card_path`, `char_log_path` and `squire_model_path`.
 The full list of parameters is described below.

 | Parameter | Type | Default | Description |